Skip to content

 Step-by-Step Guide to Repairing Damage

-Repairing fence damage can often be a DIY project.
-For loose boards, start by removing any old nails or screws.
-Then, realign the board and secure it with new fasteners.
+Many fence repairs are simple DIY projects.
+For loose boards, start by removing old fasteners.
+Then, realign the board and secure it with new screws.
+Use rust-resistant hardware for longer-lasting repairs.

 When to Repair Vs. Replace: A Cost-Benefit Analysis